 Have you heard the recent news?
 The FDA has approved CBD! …kind of.
 Unfortunately, the FDA only approved the use of Epidiolex CBD made by a pharmaceutical company.
+In other words, they approved synthetic CBD.
 They still have not given their seal of approval to natural, organic CBD grown by caring farmers and the like.

 The FDA still does not allow Hemp or Cannabis CBD companies to make claims that organic CBD can heal or cure anything.